 ‘I’ve got his name and number in the house,’ said Amy, locking the gate behind him and leading the way to the house.
 ‘I’ve tried to call him this morning, but he wasn’t answering his phone.’

 ‘You been living in the area for long?’ asked Smasher, glancing sideways at her.

 ‘No, only about a year, so I don’t know the neighbours too well yet.
-Is Mister Cook in trouble?’ she asked, climbing the steps to the front door of a cottage that stood to one side of the main residence on the property.
+Is Mr. Cook in trouble?’ she asked, climbing the steps to the front door of a cottage that stood to one side of the main residence.

 ‘You could say so, he’s a few instalments behind on a vehicle he bought from my boss, and the boss is really angry about it,’ said Smasher.